SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Deleting Jobs
 =============

-You may only delete jobs created by you.
+You may only delete jobs owned by you.

 1. In the sidebar, go to **Jobs** and then either **All Jobs** or **Drafts**.
 2. Hover over the job you wish to delete and from the three-dot menu choose **Delete**.